Nashat90/streamlit-state-vault/README.md

 app.py: The main Streamlit entry point featuring a flattened, high-performance UI layout. state_io.py: A utility module handling the serialization and deserialization of the application state as a json string dump.

-# 📂 Logic Overview: state_io.py
-The state_io module acts as the data persistence layer for the application.

 # 💾 Streamlit State Persistence Demo

 A modern, high-performance dashboard designed to demonstrate **advanced session state persistence**.
 This project showcases how to bridge the gap between volatile web sessions and permanent storage using JSON serialization.